-140. Walden boasts of its staggering percentage of the total number of Black doctorates granted nationwide.
-As it explained to the U.S. Department of Education, "Walden is most proud to confer the largest number of doctoral degrees on African-Americans and on all minorities in the U.S."17 This is not happenstance; it is the direct result of Walden intentionally targeting Black prospective students for its predatory product.
+138. Walden boasts of its staggering percentage of the total number of Black doctorates granted nationwide.
+As it explained to the U.S. Department of Education, "Walden is most proud to confer the largest number of doctoral degrees on African-Americans and on all

-141. The data speak for themselves.
+139. The data speak for themselves.
 Walden would not produce five times more Black doctorates than the next school (HBCU Howard University) and 11.4% of all Black doctorates in the country unless it was intentionally and deliberately targeting Black prospective students for its doctoral programs.

-142. Walden's intentional and explicit targeting of Black prospective students is demonstrated by a review of Walden's local advertising expenditures in metropolitan areas across the county.
+140. Walden's intentional and explicit targeting of Black prospective students is demonstrated by a review of Walden's local advertising expenditures in metropolitan areas across the county.
 Between 2010 and 2020, Walden's local advertising budget was dedicated almost exclusively to metropolitan areas with a higher-than-median percentage of Black residents.

-143. This analysis is based on data obtained from Kantar Media's "Ad\$pender" database, covering the period between January 2010 and March 2021.
+141. This analysis is based on data obtained from Kantar Media's "Ad\$pender" database, covering the period between January 2010 and March 2021.
 Kantar collects data on commercial advertising and develops estimates of advertising spending across nearly all media types.